Azure/azure-quickstart-templates/sas-9.4m7-VA-MPP/README.md

    ```
    ssh sasinst@midtier-0
    ```
-   The password for all accounts is set to the default: *Go4thsas*
+   The password for all system accounts is set to the value provided by the user in the “Azure Administration Password” parameter.

    SAS is installed in the /opt/sas folder on all VMs.
 <a name="restartservices"></a>
 ### Restarting Services